-Table 2: Use Zones for Equipment

-Equipment Use Zone

-Stationary Six feet on all sides of the equipment
+Table 2: Use Zones for Equipment Equipment Use Zone Stationary Equipment Six feet on all sides of the equipment Slides Six feet on all sides.

-Equipment

-Slides Six feet on all sides.
 The use zone in front of the exit shall be a minimum of 6 feet and at least as long as the slide is high up to a maximum of 8 feet.
-Swings ix feet on each side.
-Twice the height of the swing beam in the front and bac of the swing.
+Swings Six feet on each side.
+Twice the height of the swing beam in the front and back of the swing.

-- E. For child day centers licensed after [the effective date of this regulation] where playground equipment is provided, protective surfacing and use zones shall comply with protective surfacing requirements in the most current U.S. Consumer Product Safety Commission's (CPSC) Public Playground Safety Handbook. - F. Use zones shall be free of obstacles, including any containment barriers for protective surfacing, and shall extend a minimum of six feet in all directions from the perimeter of the equipment. - G. Climbing equipment and swings shall not be installed over asphalt or concrete unless the asphalt or concrete is: - 1.
-Covered with a properly installed unitary surfacing material; or - 2.
+E. For child day centers licensed after [the effective date of this regulation] where playground equipment is provided, protective surfacing and use zones shall comply with protective surfacing requirements in the most current U.S. Consumer Product Safety Commission's (CPSC) Public Playground Safety Handbook.

+F. Use zones shall be free of obstacles, including any containment barriers for protective surfacing, and shall extend a minimum of six feet in all directions from the perimeter of the equipment.

+G.Climbing equipment and swings shall not be installed over asphalt or concrete unless the asphalt or concrete is:

+- 1. Covered with a properly installed unitary surfacing material; or - 2.
 Covered with a loose-fill surfacing system (see Table 3).
 A loose-fill surfacing system shall include the following layers of protection: - a.
 Immediately over the hard surface there shall be a three- to six-inch base layer of loose-fill gravel for drainage; - b.
 The next layer shall be a geo-textile cloth; - c.
-On top of the geo-textile cloth there shall be a loose-fill layer meeting the requirements of section I of this subsection; and - d.
+On top of the geo-textile cloth there shall be a loose-fill layer meeting the requirements of Table 1 of this section; and - d.
 Impact attenuating mats shall be embedded in the top loose-fill layer in high traffic areas.
 High traffic areas include underneath swings, at slide exits, and other places where displacement is likely.

-TABLE 3: Loose-Fill Surfacing System Requirements for Use Over Asphalt or Concrete Layer 5: Impact mats-under swings and slide exits Layer 4: Loose-fill surface material - as required by 8VAC20-781-260 C Layer 3: Cloth barrier - geo-textile cloth Layer 2: Drainage layer - three to six inches of gravel Layer 1: Hard surface of existing asphalt or concrete
+Layer 5: Impact mats - under swings and slide exits Layer 4: Loose-fill surface material - as required by 8VAC20-781-250 C Layer 3: Cloth barrier - geo-textile cloth Layer 2: Drainage layer - three to six inches of gravel Layer 1: Hard surface of existing asphalt or concrete

-- H. Ground supports shall be covered with materials that protect children from injury. - I. Swing seats shall be constructed with flexible material such as rubber, canvas, or nylon. - 1.
-Nonflexible molded swing seats may be used only in a separate infant or toddler play area. - 2.
-Swings made specifically for a child with a special need shall be permitted in any area as long as a staff member is positioned to see and protect other children who might walk into the path of the swing. - 3.
-Multi-axis swings including tire swings (i) shall not use steel belted tires, and (ii) the minimum clearance between the seating surface of the swing and the uprights of the supporting structure shall be 30 inches when the seat is in a position closest to the support structure.
+H. Ground supports shall be covered with materials that protect children from injury.

+I. Swing seats shall be constructed with flexible material such as rubber, canvas, or nylon.

+Nonflexible molded swing seats shall only be used in a separate infant or toddler play area.

+Swings made specifically for a child with a special need shall be permitted in any area as long as a staff member is positioned to see and protect other children who might walk into the path of the swing.

+3. Multi-axis swings including tire swings (i) shall not use steel belted tires, and (ii) the minimum clearance between the seating surface of the swing and the uprights of the supporting structure shall be 30 inches when the seat is in a position closest to the support structure.